-Your Christmas cookies crumbled and your black bottom cupcakes turned out black (really black).
-What went wrong?
-Allow me to count the potential pitfalls.
+If previous attempts at holiday baking have been a bit of a disaster—your Christmas cookies crumbled and your black bottom cupcakes turned out all black (like, really black)—that doesn’t mean you’re doomed.
+You just need to understand what went wrong.
+We’re not clairvoyant, but we do know about plenty of potential pitfalls.
 Baking is a science, and before you can turn that triple layer cake into a work of edible art, there are countless ways to screw it up.
 Don’t blame the recipe if you’re committing one of these nine major baking mistakes.

 By the clock, your cake should be ready, but it’s toast on the outside—browned, maybe even burned.
 On the inside?
 Not so much.
 Why?
 Because you slammed those cake pans into the oven five minutes after you turned it on.

 “Modern ovens are designed to preheat FAST!
 Every heating unit in the oven comes on full power until the oven reaches the set temperature,” observes Shirley O. Corriher in “Bakewise: The Hows and Whys of Successful Baking.”